 Your company came from a senior project.
 That's not something many people can say.

 It's funny; I didn't actually ever think [the business] was going to work.
 It was a flawed project.
 But I turned it in when I was at school, got a passing grade, and decided to start it right out of college.
 I moved to the Outer Banks in 2012 after graduating and started Outer Banks Boil Company out of my apartment.
 At first, I had two full-time jobs, and I was doing the boils on the side.
 That first year I maybe did 10 caterings.
 The next year was about 30 caterings.
 The year after that, it was about 60.
 And then in 2015, we did about 250 caterings.
 In 2016, I decided to actually make it a career and opened my first location.

 How did you know when to start franchising?

 Early on, I did corporate locations with college buddies and friends I had known through working together.
 To be honest with you, I ran out of homies who I wanted to do business with.
 Right around that 2019 mark is when we started to explore franchising, and we learned as much as we could.
 Then 2020 is when we started our sales push.
 The first two franchise stores we sold were Charlottesville and Virginia Beach, which happened at the end of February.
 Then literally two weeks later, the lockdown started.

 What was the process of starting and adjusting the franchise program during the pandemic?

-Trying to adjust last year, getting into the franchise space and closing our first deal with those guys — we were kind of learning on the fly.
+Trying to adjust in 2020, getting into the franchise space and closing our first deal with those guys — we were kind of learning on the fly.
 As soon as the initial lockdown let up, we were able to get our franchisees down here to the Outer Banks for their initial training.
 Luckily, our first franchisees were very familiar with our business, so they had the context prior to the pandemic.
 Once things opened back up, we were able to get them going.

 How has this experience with your franchisees impacted you?